shrikantnarayankar15/FastApi-Audio-Rest-api/README.md

 ## Description
 - Created SQL crud operations for Audiobook, podcast and songs
 - Implemented rest services for Audiobook, podcast and songs
+- Technologies Used: Sqlite for Database, FASTAPI for Rest Services

 ## To run the app
 pip install -r requirements.txt<br>